-Sharing life with parrots, furry critters, fish, and a little frog, and other weird life stuff.
+Currently sharing life with parrots, furry critters, and fish, and other life stuff.
 Sharing information and thoughts that educate, entertain, and sharing the joy of parrots in particular.

 Tuesday, May 31, 2011